Fidget spinners have become the latest trend, with children going gaga over this new gadget!

-However, some concerns regrading the safety of this latest toy have raised eyebrows, and a lot of concern for parents.
+However, some concerns regarding the safety of this latest toy have raised eyebrows and a lot of concern for parents.

 Fidget Spinners Deadly for Children?

 Even all over the world, various emergency Room (ER) cases have recently surfaced in which children were admitted, and the main reason behind these cases were fidget spinners.

 Apparently, the spinner is equipped with small discs in each panel which are very small and result in children being chocked!